 Before sending

-- Write clearly - Extra-neat handwriting compensates for quality loss
+- Write clearly.
+Extra-neat handwriting compensates for quality loss.

 Fax machine settings